AnthonyMRios/pymetamap/README.rst

 extract concepts.
 Depending on where you installed MetaMap and depending on the version you are using, you will need to change the ``/opt/public_mm/bin/metamap12`` to the correct location.
 For example, if you installed the 2016 version of MetaMap, then the binary will be called ``metamap16``.

-We not support MetaMapLite.
-To use MetaMapLite, rather than MetaMap, create a MetaMapLite instance.
+We now support MetaMapLite.
+To use MetaMapLite, rather than MetaMap, create a MetaMapLite instance:

 ::